emma-sax4/emmasax4.info/_blog_posts/switching-from-kramdown-to-commonmark.md

 And over time, as I continued to add more content to this site, building the HTML website started to get slower and slower to load.
 When I started using Travis CI to build my application, running `bundle exec jekyll build` was maybe taking about 2 minutes of computation time.
 By the time it go over to CircleCI, it was taking a little bit longer.
 I don't think the platform I was running it on mattered... rather my project continued to grow.
 And my first official build on GitHub Actions took 2.606 seconds.

-When that happened, I hadn't yet introduced my [LEGO page](/interests-and-hobbies/legos/).
+When that happened, I hadn't yet introduced my [LEGO page](/interests-and-hobbies/lego/).
 And when I did finally build my LEGO page, suddenly, the build time of my website skyrocketed.
-Using two different collections (blog posts and LEGOs) and looping over both makes the build time of my site _much_ higher than it was before.
+Using two different collections (blog posts and LEGO entries) and looping over both makes the build time of my site _much_ higher than it was before.
 Add in a few more blog posts, and my site was taking between 4 and 5 seconds to load locally.

 The amount of time my site takes to build on its CI tool doesn't particularly matter to me... a few seconds don't make a difference.
 What was almost painful was working locally.
 When I'm working locally on my computer, every time I make a small change to a file, Jekyll would reload my site.
 And waiting 5 seconds after adding one comma was pushing my patience.